 Comprehensive Plan

-Vancouver Comprehensive Plan and Zoning Code
+Our Vancouver: Comprehensive Plan and Zoning Code Update

 What exactly is being updated?